The Institute for Chemistry and Biology of the Marine Environment (ICBM) at the University of Oldenburg invites applications for a

 modeling the complex interaction between bacteria and organic molecules in the ocean

 salary according to salary group E13 TV-L, 75% starting immediately for a period of 3 years

 Application deadline: 15 March 2021

-Requirements: Qualifying academic university degree (Master or Diploma (not of a University of Applied Sciences)) and a doctoral degree in chemistry or related fields.
-Profound knowledge and experience in multidimensional NMR are required.
-Experience in the molecular analysis of complex natural organic mixtures and knowledge in data science and multivariate statistics is advantageous.
+Qualifying academic university degree (master's degree or Diploma (not of a University of Applied Sciences)) in Natural Sciences with a strong background in applied mathematics, physics, theoretical geochemistry or related areas.
+Experience in the field of theoretical ecology or mathematical modelling is advantageous and respective candidates are particularly encouraged to apply.
 Applicants must be fluent in written and spoken English and have ability for and willingness to work in a multidisciplinary, international team and to communicate with external partners.

 The University of Oldenburg is dedicated to increasing the percentage of female employees in the field of science.
 Therefore, female candidates are strongly encouraged to apply.
 In accordance with Lower Saxony regulations (§ 21 Section 3 NHG) female candidates with equal qualifications will be preferentially considered.
 Applicants with disabilities will be given preference in case of equal qualification.

 Applications, including a cover letter, curriculum vitae, qualifying documents (final academic records) and the names and contact information of up to three references should be submitted by email in a single PDF to Susanne Wendeling (firstname.lastname@example.org) using subject "Digitalization-Modelling" by 15.03.2021.
 Interested candidates are encouraged to contact Prof. Dr. Bernd Blasius () for more information about the position.